Peskobar/open-source-operator/README.md

 5. Create a private challenge on [WebCanvas website](https://www.imean.ai/web-canvas) and connect it with the channel in the last step. -> How to: [Docs](https://webcanvas.gitbook.io/webcanvas-docs/3.-evaluation)
 6. Get the challenge id and use it to download all the data from the iMean Builder Platform.

-Set the challenge id, iMean Builder username, password in `configs/config.yaml`.
+Set the challenge id in `configs/config.yaml` and provide your iMean Builder credentials via the `IMEAN_USERNAME` and `IMEAN_PASSWORD` environment variables.

 Just run `python main.py` to download the data.
 Now you can download some sample data by default challenge id.